BUIDLHub/eth-sync/README.md

 ## Snapshots
 Snapshots are a common middleware technique that builds up a running window of cached information in order to speed up initialization.
 Once the app is bootstrapped with a historical snapshot, the most recent data is retrieved with a much smaller query.

 <b><em>eth-sync</em></b> will accept a Snapshot provider that has a "getLatest" asynchronous function to retrieve a snapshot of transaction data appropriate for the app.
 The function should return a stream (see NPM <a href="https://www.npmjs.com/package/stream">stream</a>).
 The stream content should contain newline-delimited data where each line contains a JSON object representing a block.
-The block does not have to be a full block, but only contain the block 'number' and 'transactions' fields.
+The block does not have to be a full block, but must at least have the block 'number' and 'transactions' fields.
 At a minimum, it should look like this:

 <pre>
 {